your adventure in

 3. See Basic Program for Professional Engineering Curricula for accepted substitutions for curriculum designated courses in the Basic Program.

-Note: A MATE student may take up to 6 credit hours from General Education electives on a P/NP basis, except for courses used to meet the U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives requirements.
+Note: A MATE student may take up to 6 credit hours from General Education electives on a P/NP basis, except for courses used to meet the U.S. Cultures and Communities and International Perspectives requirements.
 S/F courses (different from P/NP) will be considered for these requirements on a course-by-course basis.

 See also: A 4-year plan of study grid showing course template by semester.